-Now that we have an understanding as to why homes are selling in a certain range, we can then look at the features and amenities of your home and identify the price per square foot range that will be most suitable for your home’s asking price.
-For this information, we are going to look back at the one year sold history of your neighborhood.
+Now that we understand why homes are selling in a certain range, we can look at your home’s features and amenities and identify the price per square foot range that will be most suitable for your home’s asking price.
+For this information, we will look back at the one-year sold history of your neighborhood.

 It is important to be realistic and logical in this step of the pricing process.
 If your home is 1500 square feet, look at what other homes within 200 square feet are selling for per square foot.
 You will also want to take into consideration the other main features that buyers are interested in: bedrooms, bathrooms, year built, and unit stories.
 After you have pinpointed homes that are similar to yours, see the maximum and minimum price per square foot that they are selling for to give your home a possible selling range.
 Don’t be surprised if this is a large price range.
 We are simply identifying the range at which similar homes are selling for.
 We will then take your needs to determine what part of this selling range your home should be priced in.

 Price According To Needs while Analyzing Competition